 Explore secluded beaches.

 The best beaches on the Nicoya Peninsula are lauded for their seclusion and laid-back ambiance.
 Some of the region’s beaches have been discovered by surfers who are opening up heretofore hidden sections of gorgeous shoreline.
+Some of the most well-known beaches include Samara, Montezuma, Malpais, Carmen, Hermosa, and Santa Teresa.
 Negotiating the dirt roads can be tricky, but that’s part of the fun and provides harmless yet compelling stories for those back home.